 “Since lawyers are smart, we often anticipate what is going to be said, and don’t feel the need to listen carefully.
 But when we really listen to a client, we can hear levels of communication that may deepen our understanding of the client’s problem,” she says.
 “Be open to the possibility that you do not have a complete grasp on the problem before it’s been stated, that you do not know what the person is going to tell you.”

-To improve on listening skills, Irene suggests lawyers avoid interrupting or rehearsing answers while their client is talking, and instead make sure they pay attention to non-verbal cues like emotions to best communicate with clients.
+To improve your listening skills, Irene suggests that you avoid interrupting or rehearsing answers while their client is talking.
+Instead, make sure to pay attention to non-verbal cues, like emotions, to best communicate with clients.

 - They ask questions.
 If you ask questions, your client will know that you’ve heard them, you understand them, and you’re asking for more information.